Baily’s Corner offers their customers quality food, service and atmosphere in Tralee, County Kerry.

 From humble beginnings, the Rose of Tralee International Festival was conceived at this famous watering hole.
 Some fifty years, ago a small group of enterprising local businessmen gathered and came up with the idea for the world famous Rose of Tralee.

-Sports fans will also enjoy their time in Baily’s.
-The pub is one of the best places in town to watch any match particularly rugby, especially for Munster matches.
-The famous long established old world pub is full of rugby memorabilia with plenty of historic and interesting memorabilia which rugby fans from all over can appreciate and enjoy.
+Sports fans will also enjoy their time in Baily’s Corner.
+The pub is one of the best places in town to watch any match particularly rugby, especially for Munster games.
+This famous, long established old world pub is full of rugby memorabilia with plenty of historic and interesting memorabilia which rugby fans from all over can appreciate and enjoy.